 ▶ Dist. tool tip - center of rot. (incremental): The TNC tilts the tool (or table) relative to the tool tip.
-The DIST parameter shifts the center of rotation of the positioning movement relative to the current position of the tool tip.
+The SET UP parameter shifts the center of rotation of the tilting movement relative to the current position of the tool tip.